dsohk/rancher-keycloak-efk-integration-workshop/docs/Exercise-4-Create-Keycloak-Users-Role-Mapping.md

-## Keycloak User creation and role mapping
+## Create Keycloak Users and Groups

 Configure users in Keycloak along with view/list access to other keycloak users and groups.